bartdeveloper/react-currency-manager/README.md

-## Currency manager in React
+## Currency manager in React 16

-My first project in React.
+The application uses data from the National Bank of Poland's API and showing them on tables and charts.

+Used libraries: react-router-dom, styled-components, lazy, suspense, recharts, enzyme.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).